dkolkena/adhd/adhd.md

 * Poor self-activation, concentration, and alertness

 ^ The prefrontal cortex is responsible for what we call Executive function: attention control, inhibition, working memory, time management, and problem solving.

+^ This is why we might struggle to complete a simple documentation update or bugfix, but spend several hours tinkering with bash dotfiles or tmux settings.
+Or do all the chores at home we've been putting off instead of

 ---